Updated on Mar 2, 2023

 Getting Started with Setting Goals for Your Team

 Goals are a vital part of a productive work environment, and when implemented correctly, they can increase engagement and motivation across your team.
 The right goals can help individuals boost their overall effort and increase focus, and allow team members to prioritize their work.
 A lack of goals, or poorly set goals, on the other hand, can reduce focus, lower morale due to staff feeling less secure in their roles, and ultimately decrease productivity.

-However, it can be challenging for a manager to know exactly what goals to set and how to set them, which is compounded by the fear that poorly set goals can have a negative impact.
-That said, it’s not as hard as you might think, so we’ve outlined some simple steps to help you set goals that inspire, engage and encourage your team.
+However, it can be challenging for a manager to know exactly what goals to set and how to set them, which is compounded by the fear that poorly set goals can have a negative impact on both individuals and entire teams.
+That said, it’s not as hard as you might think, but first, its crucial to understand the difference between team and individual goals, and how they can work together.